13th Annual Graduate Conference in Political Theory

-The Princeton University Graduate Conference in Political Theory will be held from Friday, April 12 to Saturday, April 13, 2019.
+The 13th Princeton University Graduate Conference in Political Theory will be held from Friday, April 23 to Saturday, April 24, 2021.
+Submissions are currently being accepted.

 The conference offers graduate students a unique opportunity to present and receive feedback on works in progress.
 Each session focuses exclusively on one paper.
 After receiving feedback from a Princeton graduate student discussant, each author will engage in an extensive question and answer period with Princeton faculty, students, and guests.

-We are delighted to announce that Katrina Forrester (Harvard) will delivery the 2019 keynote address.
+We are delighted to announce that Desmond Jagmohan (UC Berkeley) will delivery the 2021 keynote address.

 Conference attendance is free and open to the extended Princeton community and affiliates of neighboring institutions.
 Please see the registration page for information on how to attend.